Thank you for interest in employment with the City of Manhattan.

 Must be able to exercise independent judgment in evaluating completeness and accuracy of technical information.

-Must be able to logically analyze situations and develop creative solutions to problems.
+Must be able to logically analyze situations and resolve discrepancies and correct errors.

 Sits for prolonged periods of time.